March 17, 2020

 The State of Industrial Cybersecurity 2019 by ARC Advisory Group and Kaspersky proves that APTs are among enterprises’ greatest security concerns.

 The Carbanak attack is one of the largest registered APT attacks against banks worldwide.
 The Carbanak gang started their activities in late 2013, and during five years of targeted activities they managed to steal more than $1 billion from over 100 financial institutions in 40 countries.
 The gang’s leader was arrested only in March 2018 after a large-scale investigation conducted jointly by several countries.

 The example of the Carbanak attack shows how sophisticated hackers can be and how difficult it might be to stop them.
-At the enterprise level, permanent network monitoring and an exceptional vigilance of security professionals as well as database and system administrators can be the only remedy against an APT.
+At the corporate level, an established strategy for enterprise network management enabling comprehensive network monitoring and an exceptional vigilance of security professionals as well as database and system administrators can be the only remedy against an APT.
 Abnormal logins and logouts, backdoors that let hackers get in and out of a network, unexpected data storages, targeted spear phishing, and whaling campaigns might be the signs of an ongoing APT attack.

 According to the latest study by the Ponemon Institute and IBM, the number of breached records across all industries almost tripled in 2019 comparing to 2018 and accounted for 8.5 billion, with the average cost of a data breach being $3.9 million.
 As for the US, the average total cost of a data breach in the region climbed from $3.54 million in 2006 to $8.19 million in 2019.